ericodle/GenreDiscern/README.md

 #### Sort music using trained model

-Simply click "Execute Sort" from the Hub Window.
+(Feature coming soon)

 ## Repository Files

 - [ ] train_model.py

-This script can be called to train a pre-defined neural network class on labeled MFCC data.
-Upon training completion, the user will be provided a graph of both training and validation following each train epoch.
-This graph can be useful in diagnosing neural network issues such as overfitting.
+This script is called to train a neural network class on labeled MFCC data.

-- [ ] model_sort.py

-This script can be called to sort songs; intended for future work.

 - [ ] models.py

-This script defines the artificial neural network architectures used in our study.
-Classes for MLP, CNN, LSTM, BiLSTM, and GRU models are written using PyTorch, which we chose over Keras for its greater granular control.
+This script defines the artificial neural network architectures.

 - [ ] MFCC_extraction.py

-This script extracts MFCCs from a music dataset.
+This script extracts MFCCs from a curated dataset.

-- [ ] MFCC_primer.ipynb
+- [ ] model_sort.py

+This script is called to sort songs by genre (future project).

 ## Citing Our Research